SAMMISolutions/SAMMI-Bridge/README.md

 Instead of using hooks (like in the old LB), you can directly listen to a specified extension command coming from LioranBoard.
 This way you can receive all extension data directly in your running functions.
 Use `lioranboard.on(extensionCommandName)`.
-For example, let's say your extension command name is called Lucky Wheel:
+For example, let's say your extension command is called Lucky Wheel:
   ```js
   lioranboardclient.on('Lucky Wheel', (payload) => {
     // DO SOMETHING WITH THE EXTENSION PAYLOAD